project-owner/Peppy.doc/Raspberry-Pi-2.md

-[Raspberri Pi 2](https://www.raspberrypi.org/) single-board computer was developed for educational purposes.
+[Raspberri Pi 2](https://www.raspberrypi.org/) is a single-board computer.
+It was developed for educational purposes.
 But due to its small form factor and extensibility it became very popular platform for DIY (Do-It-Yourself) projects including audio projects.
 The functionality of the Raspberry Pi 2 can be extended by adding so-called HAT (Hardware Attached on Top) modules which can be connected to 40-pin GPIO (General Purpose Input/Output) connector.
 You can see it on the far side of the module in the following image.
 <p align="center">
 [[https://github.com/project-owner/Peppy.doc/blob/master/images/hardware/rpi2.jpg|alt=rpi-1]]
 </p>